Chapters

 Carbon is everywhere.
 It is in the air we breathe (and exhale), the food we eat and the products we purchase and use.

-1kg of CO2 equals the consumption of 12 kWh of electricity (in France).
+1kg of CO2 corresponds to roughly 40 kWh of electricity (in France).

 Some examples of what you can power with one kWh :